 This makes it easier to understand what affects your brand’s result for a specific user question.

-A prompt is a question or command that a user can give to an AI model.
+A prompt is a question or instruction that a user can give to an AI model.

 Example: